22 front door ideas – this is how to create a stylish entranceway and impress your guests before they even step through the door

 'If you have brick house, shades that work best sit opposite each other on the colour wheel,' Jessica Plateo explains.
 For homes with red bricks surrounding the entrance, a blue or green tone will work well.
 If your bricks are more of a sandstone, with a yellow tint, then it's worth considering a darker front door idea for contrast or even a red tone.'

 If you're blessed with a wide entrance, there are various double door options available to you.
-The most traditional is the double solid door – but painting it in a bright colour will present an element of surprise.
-This example of sunshine yellow by Little Greene is a great way to cheer up exteriors!
+The most traditional is the double solid door – but painting it in a bright colour will present an element of surprise, whether that sunshine yellow like the Dulux colour of the year, True Joy, or apple green as in the image above.

 New build or contemporary-style homes are well suited to metal doors – from lightweight but sturdy aluminium to luxurious steel.
 They don't have to be shiny either.
 Some can be powder coated, while this bronze version has a tactile textured finish to keep up with new trends.